nyc-crh/site/content/gallery/scholarships-to-handicapped-adults.md

 draft: false
 date: 1958-03-01
 displaydate: "undated"
-title: Camp Scholarships Will be Awarded to Handicapped Adults
+title: Camp Scholarships Will Be Awarded to Handicapped Adults
 author: United Cerebral Palsy of New York
 citation: >
  "Camp Scholarships Will be Awarded to Handicapped Adults," United Cerebral Palsy of New York, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/scholarships-to-handicapped-adults.